mvolkmann/blog/src/ocaml.md

 To compile this to an executable and run it by specifying only the main source file, enter `ocamlbuild main.native` and `./main.native`.
+The `ocamlbuild` command creates a `_build` directory containing many intermediate files that are not needed to run the program.

 To compile this to bytecode and run it by specifying only the main source file,